6-Day French wine tour: Champagne, Bordeaux, Loire Valley

 Notre Dame en Vaux

 This elegant Cathedral was constructed between 1157 and 1217.
 Combining Gothic and Romanesque architecture, the Cathedral is a UNESCO World Heritage Site for its ties to the Way of St. James.
-It’s best known for its 56 bells, holding one of the largest carillons in Europe, which you can see if you climb the tower on your 30 minute visit.
-In the main church, pay attention to the 16th century stained-glass windows, which tell tales from the Bible.
+It’s best known for its 56 bells, holding one of the largest carillons in Europe, which you can see if you climb the tower on your 30-minute visit.
+In the main church, pay attention to the 16th-century stained-glass windows, which tell tales from the Bible.

 Fromagerie Gaugry

 What’s wine without a bit of cheese?
 Spend an hour learning about the world of cheese at this family-owned fromagerie.
 Join a guided tour through the galleries that look in on different stages of the process.
 The tour is finished with a tasting of 5 Gaugry cheese varieties, paired with a glass of Burgundy wine and bread.You need to pre-book a tour in advance to guarantee entry.
-Click here to see opening hours, tour times and make your booking!
+Click here to see opening hours and tour times and make your booking!

 Alternate Stop: Dijon